jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 JW Player includes the ability to add DRM to a specific playlist source.
 Using this method will allow your browser to choose the correct DRM method when multiple DRM types are configured.
 We **highly** suggest updating any configurations to use this new method.

+!!!
+HTTPS is required for all DRM-protected content.
+!!!

-For more information regarding DRM, and for examples, please view our [support article](https://support.jwplayer.com/customer/portal/articles/2561182-drm-digital-rights-management)
+For more information regarding DRM, and for examples, please view our [support article](https://support.jwplayer.com/customer/portal/articles/2561182-drm-digital-rights-management).

 ###drm.playready